Skip to primary navigation | Skip to secondary navigation | Skip to content | Skip to footer |

 To make a complaint in writing, you can download and complete the lodgement form or use it as a guide for writing to us.

-Return your written complaint to us marked as "Complaint" by:
+Return your written complaint to us marked "Complaint" to:

 Verbal complaints

-Contact us on (07) 3224 2111 to make a verbal complaint.
-Please have the following information ready:
+To make a verbal complaint, you can contact us and have the following information ready:

 Step 3.
 Resolving your complaint